crisner1978/crisner1978/README.md

 - 👋 Hi, I’m Chris @crisner1978
-- 👀 I’m interested in React JS, Next JS.
+- 👀 I’m interested in React JS, Next JS & TailwindCSS.
 - 🌱 Full Stack React JS, Node JS Developer.
-- 💞️ I’m looking to collaborate on ideas for projects.
-- 📫 How to reach me ... crisner.prsvr@gmail.com
+- 📫 How to reach me ... chris@driv.ly

 <!---
 crisner1978/crisner1978 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.